0install/0install-dotnet/README.md

 Building
 --------
 You need to install [Visual Studio 2017](https://www.visualstudio.com/downloads/) to perform a full build of this project.
-The cross-platform parts also build using the [.NET Core SDK 2.1+](https://www.microsoft.com/net/download) or [Mono 5.10+](https://www.mono-project.com/download/stable/).
+You can build the cross-platform components on Linux using only the [.NET Core SDK 2.1+](https://www.microsoft.com/net/download).
+Additionally installing [Mono 5.10+](https://www.mono-project.com/download/stable/) allows more components to be built.

 Run `.\build.ps1` on Windows or `./build.sh` on Linux to build and run unit tests.
 These scripts takes a version number as an input argument.
 The source code itself contains no version numbers.
 Instead the version is picked by continous integration using [GitVersion](http://gitversion.readthedocs.io/).